 'jackpot' - To speed things up, the program uses hashing.
-You have stumbled on a case where there is a minuscule chance that this has resulted in an unnecessarily long list of differences being published.
-It's a curio that we'd like to see.
+You have stumbled on a case where there is a chance that this has resulted in a difference being called where none actually existed.
+Sometimes reversing the order of files will make a jackpot go away.